 As we move along on our “special days” studies through November, I see Thanksgiving

 looming coming up in the not so distant future.
 I thought seriously about not teaching Thanksgiving lessons this year.
 How could I not want to teach Thanksgiving?
 We’ve always had wonderful Thanksgiving lessons in November.
 Yes, that’s it.
 For 17 years – 17 Novembers, I’ve been teaching a week or two or three of Thanksgiving.
 The who, what, when, why, and how of those Mayflower pilgrims and the natives that they encountered, Lincoln’s proclamation to make a Thanksgiving holiday, Bible studies that focus on giving thanks and gratitude, nutritional studies of squash, pumpkins, turkeys, sweet potatoes, and corn, Thanksgiving celebrations around the world, tons of cooking projects, and craft activities to go along with it all – we’ve been there and done that over and over again.

 In addition to my grumpy mood about Thanksgiving…

 View original post 682 more words

-Happy Monday and Happy Homeschooling!
+Happy Monday, Happy Homeschooling, and Happy Thanksgiving!